My Profile | Contact Us | Member Portal

 Opal’s kaleidoscopic play-of-color can suit many changing moods and tastes, making this gemstone appropriate for anyone.
 It is also the traditional gift to celebrate 14th wedding anniversaries.

 Different opal varieties have varying clarity standards.
 Crystal opals should be transparent, while opacity makes black opals more valuable.
-A cloudy, milky haze lowers any opal’s value, and may indicate instability.
+A cloudy, milky haze alludes to minute inclusions and instability, while lowering any opal’s value.
+Any significant inclusions that disrupt the play-of-color can decrease the stone’s value.

 Cut

-Opal gems and jewelry should be stored in a place where they aren’t exposed to high temperatures or low humidity in order to avoid dehydration and crazing.
+Opal gems and jewelry should be stored in a place where they aren’t exposed to high temperatures, direct sunlight, or low humidity in order to avoid dehydration and crazing.
 Place them in a padded cloth bag to avoid being scratched by other jewelry.
 For longer storage periods, place your opal in cotton wool with a few drops of water.

 Opal gemstones may be treated with wax, oil, smoke, plastic, or other additives to enhance luster.
-Identifying enhancements or synthetic materials may require specialized lab equipment, so it’s best to work with an American Gem Society jeweler who understands the criteria that determine opal’s value.
+Identifying enhancements or synthetic materials may require specialized lab equipment, so it’s best to work with an American Gem Society jeweler who understands the criteria that determine the value of opal jewelry.

 Find a jeweler near you to help pick out the right opal for your preferences.